NicolasGula/Applying-DevSecOps-to-Juice-Shop/README.md

 Build a basic CI Pipeline
 1. Run a test
 2. Build image
-3. Push to a Docker hub's private rpository
+3. Push to a Docker hub's private repository

-## 2 - Add GitLeaks for Scanning Hardcode Secrets
+## 2 - Integrate GitLeaks into CI Pipeline for Scanning Hardcode Secrets

 ## Setup